 With support from the United Way of Central Ohio, HPIO has started to explore the intersections of education and health.
 In 2016, we convened an Education and Health Policy Advisory Committee, which has helped to guide this important work.

-The first publication, Connections between education and health, was released in January, and we plan to release three additional publications later in 2017.
+The first publication, Connections between Education and Health, was released in January, and the second publication, Connections between Education and Health No. 2: Health Services in Schools, was released in July.
+We plan to release two additional publications later in 2017.
 We will also be updating this resource page on a continuous basis throughout the year.

 Education basics for health stakeholdersRead more

 - Ohio Department of Education: The Ohio Department of Education (ODE) oversees the state’s public education system, which includes public school districts, joint vocational school districts and charter schools.
 The Department also monitors educational service centers, other regional education providers, early learning and child care programs, and private schools.
 The Department’s tasks include administering the school funding system, collecting school fiscal and performance data, developing academic standards and model curricula, administering the state achievement tests, issuing district and school report cards, administering Ohio’s voucher programs, providing professional development, and licensing teachers, administrators, treasurers, superintendents and other education personnel.
 The Department is governed by the State Board of Education with administration of the Department the responsibility of the superintendent of public instruction.
 (Copied directly from the ODE website)

 - Ohio Department of Higher Education